Blotch3D/Blotch3D/readme.md

 To develop with Blotch3D...

 1. You can use Visual Studio 2017 Community without issue.
-If you are using Visual Studio 2019 and want the MonoGame wizard or MonoGame content manager to work, check out: https://github.com/MonoGame/MonoGame/issues/6695 and https://community.monogame.net/t/monogame-3-7-1-and-visual-studio-2019-release/11496.
+If you are using Visual Studio 2019 and want the MonoGame project wizard or MonoGame content manager to work, check out: https://github.com/MonoGame/MonoGame/issues/6695 and https://community.monogame.net/t/monogame-3-7-1-and-visual-studio-2019-release/11496.